Why Your Bookkeeper Should Be Using Cloud-based Accounting Already

 - Limiting building and computer room access using features such as retina and fingerprint scans

-- Data security including firewalls, multiple layers of passwords, employee training and more
+- Firewalls, multiple layers of passwords, employee training and more technique for security

 - Computer and data redundancy for disaster preparedness